 In contrast, Livestream only provides a video API to users on Enterprise Plans, which (once again) start at $999 per month.
 IBM Cloud Video is even more expensive, and only offers API access to users on custom-priced Enterprise plans (>$999).

 Another important part of a streaming solutions comparison is analytics.
-Analytics gather data and statistics about your viewers and your content.
+Analytics gathers data and statistics about your viewers and your content.
 This data can be essential in making good business decisions.

-DaCast includes a complete analytics dashboard at all plan levels, from $19 a month.
-The Premium plan and above also includes real-time analytics.
+Dacast includes a complete analytics dashboard at all plan levels, from $19 a month.
+The Premium plan and above also include real-time analytics.
 This allows you to track viewers, playback sessions, data use, and geographic whereabouts of viewers in real-time.

 Both Livestream and IBM Cloud Video include analytics tools as well.
 However, IBM Cloud Video restricts advanced analytics to the $499/month Gold plan and up.